-Prior to law school, Kelly received a Bachelor’s degree in Political Science from the University of California, Berkeley, with a focus on International Relations.
+While earning her J.D. from the UCLA School of Law, she worked for the Alliance for Children’s Rights, representing caregivers in foster care, guardianship, and adoption benefits matters.
+Prior to law school, Kelly earned a Bachelor’s degree in Political Science from the University of California, Berkeley, with a focus on International Relations.